 THE WILLOW CHRONICLE (Prelude)

-Part 1 begins as a police drama set in Lewes on the Delaware Bay, which focuses on the murder of two young boys; the story also explores why Carl Meyers — Lewes Police Chief and Willow Benton’s father — decides to leave Lewes in search of Willow's mother, Laura Benton, who had left Meyers without a trace in 1939.
+Disconnected begins as a police drama set in Lewes on the Delaware Bay, which focuses on the murder of two young boys; the story also explores why Carl Meyers — Lewes Police Chief and Willow Benton’s father — decides to leave Lewes in search of Willow's mother, Laura Benton, who had left Meyers without a trace in 1939.

 THE WILLOW CHRONICLE, VOL. 2

-Whirlwinds, Waves, and Willow is a character-driven work of Literary Fiction, which begins in 1956, when 17-year-old Willow Benton finds her hometown — Port Townsend on Washington's Olympic Peninsula — has become claustrophobic due to the arrival of her father who her mother had told her had died in WW II.
-Bam
+Whirlwinds, Waves, and Willow is a character-driven work of Literary Fiction, which begins in 1956, when 17-year-old Willow Benton finds her hometown — Port Townsend on Washington's Olympic Peninsula — has become claustrophobic due to the

 THE WILLOW CHRONICLE, VOL. 2